thoth-station/adviser/docs/source/unit.rst

 access to resolver's internal state (states are created out of the packages that were not filtered by sieves).

+The third most expensive units are :ref:`pseudonyms <pseudonyms>`.
+They can provide "pseudonyms" - alternative packages published under different name or alternative versions that can be used (or both assumptions).

-The third most expensive pipeline units are :ref:`strides <strides>`.
-They are called on each fully resolved state that eventually (if all wraps accept fully resolved state by resolver) form the recommended software stack (hence become final states).
+The fourth most expensive pipeline units are :ref:`strides <strides>`.
+They are called on each fully resolved state that eventually form the recommended software stack (hence become final states).

 The most cheapest pipeline units are :ref:`boots <boots>` and :ref:`wraps
 <wraps>`.
 Boot pipeline unit types were designed to prepare resolver, the input